 The plan's comprehensiveness should be in proportion to the scale of the project and be seen as part of the process of ensuring compliance with the conditions of the resource consent or project brief.
 The plan allows key project milestones to be identified early on in the process so that nothing is missed.
 The plan shall include, or otherwise reference, the procedures and checklists necessary to effectively manage the work.
 At a minimum, the following should be included:

-- (a) a statement describing the activity, including the proposed timeframe - (b) a schedule of the contractual and materials quality records to be kept - (c) a list of subcontractors - (d) health and safety documentation for all contractors and subcontractors, including contractor's health and safety plan, approved contractor's letter and completed contractor's health and safety obligation form (where appropriate) - (e) procedures for auditing contractor and subcontractor compliance to the quality plan

-- (f) a schedule of inspection and/or testing of materials and/or completed works, clearly indicating 'hold' or 'witness' points (the level of supervision required shall be appropriate for the project's complexity and/or scale and reference the 'Construction Monitoring Services' section on the IPENZ website) - (g) documented procedures included, or referenced, for all activities - (h) non-conformance and quality improvement procedures included or referenced - (i) provisions for traffic management and environmental management plans included or referenced - (j) road safety audits (if required)
+- (a) a statement describing the activity, including the proposed timeframe - (b) a schedule of the contractual and materials quality records to be kept - (c) a list of subcontractors - (d) health and safety documentation for all contractors and subcontractors, including contractor's health and safety plan, approved contractor's letter and completed contractor's health and safety obligation form (where appropriate) - (e) procedures for auditing contractor and subcontractor compliance to the quality plan - (f) a schedule of inspection and/or testing of materials and/or completed works, clearly indicating 'hold' or 'witness' points (the level of supervision required shall be appropriate for the project's complexity and/or scale and reference the Construction Monitoring Services/Guide section on the Engineering New Zealand website ) - (g) documented procedures included, or referenced, for all activities - (h) non-conformance and quality improvement procedures included or referenced - (i) provisions for traffic management and environmental management plans included or referenced - (j) road safety audits (if required).

 The developer's or owner's representative shall submit the quality assurance plan for approval with the engineering drawings.
-A template for a quality assurance plan can be found on the Council's website.